 It was a humbling and sometimes haunting experience.
 Setting aside the startling realism, a lot of the works offer somber commentary on a myriad of existential concepts like birth, youth, death, and oblivion.

 There’s also a giant chicken hanging from the ceiling.
 Make of that what you will.

-but anyway, I highly recommend y’all check out this highly unique exhibit.
+I highly recommend y’all check out this highly unique exhibit.